Thanks for stopping by!

 • Service Learning Course Evaluations: (a) Recipients must distribute an end-of-semester service learning course evaluation to all students, provided by the Center for Service Learning. (b) The course instructor must also submit a brief Service Learning Course Assessment.

-• Publicity and Reporting: Include the statement below in any project publicity as appropriate: “This project is supported by a KU Center for Service Learning Mini-Grant.”
+• Publicity and Reporting: Include the statement below in any project publicity as appropriate: “This project is supported by a KU Center for Service Learning Instructional Mini-Grant.”

 Sign Up for a CSL Newsletter